The Best Portfolio Management Software Makes Your Life Easier

 The retirement planner calculator tells you best and worst case retirement scenarios.
 It shows how much monthly spending your current portfolio will allow throughout retirement.

 This is my “go to” resource to check on and analyze my investment performance, and income versus spending.
-It’s extremely easy to use and it automatically updates, unlike Quicken, where I must manually update my portfolio.
+It’s easy to use and automatically updates, unlike Quicken, (which I also use) where I must request an update to my portfolio.
+The net worth calculator even maintains an updated value of our home.
 And, while on the go – the portfolio management app is ideal for a quick check of your investment returns.

 One of the best aspects of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!